+If after reconciling your credit card, you choose to create a bill to pay later, don’t forget to pay the bill.
 When you’re ready to pay the bill, click on the Pay Bills icon on your QuickBooks Desktop homepage:

 From here, you should see the bills that you entered previously:

-Simply click on the checkbox next to the bill, enter the date when you’re paying the bill, choose the check method, and enter your company checking account.
+Click on the checkbox next to the bill, enter the date when you’re paying the bill, choose the check method, and enter your company checking account.
 Tap Pay Selected Bills and your bills will be paid.

 So, that’s how you pay a credit card invoice when you’re reconciling your credit card account.

-How to Pay Your Credit Card Invoice When You’re Not Reconciling Your Account
+How To Pay Your Credit Card Invoice When You’re Not Reconciling Your Account

 Click on the Write Checks icon on your QuickBooks Desktop homepage: